bachpx195/humanize_vietnamese/README.markdown

 Install development dependencies by running `bundle install`.

-You can run mutation testing by calling `rspec`.
+You can run testing by calling `rspec`.